kismetwireless/kismet/docs/dev/webui_rest.md

 | fields | Field specification | field specification array listing fields and mappings |
 | regex | Regex specification | Optional, regular expression filter |

-##### /devices/all_devices `/devices/all_devices.msgpack`, `/devices/all_devices.json`

-Array of complete device records.
-This may incur a significant load on both the Kismet server and on the receiving system, depending on the number of devices tracked.

 ##### /devices/all_devices.ekjson

 Special endpoint generating EK (elastic-search) style JSON.
 On this endpoint, each device is returned as a JSON object, one JSON record per line.